-In light of the above observation, this paper proposes BLUE, a fundamentally different active queue management algorithm which uses packet loss and link utilization history to manage congestion.
+In light of the above observation, we propose a fundamentally different active queue management algorithm, called BLUE, which uses packet loss and link utilization history to manage congestion.
 BLUE maintains a single probability, which it uses to mark (or drop) packets when they are queued.
 If the queue is continually dropping packets due to buffer overflow, BLUE increments the marking probability, thus increasing the rate at which it sends back congestion notification.
 Conversely, if the queue becomes empty or if the link is idle, BLUE decreases its marking probability.
-Using simulation and experimentation, this paper demonstrates the superiority of BLUE to RED in reducing packet losses even when operating with a smaller buffer.
+Using both simulation and experimentation, we demonstrate the superiority of BLUE to RED in reducing packet losses even when operating with a smaller buffer.
 Using mechanisms based on BLUE, a novel mechanism for effectively and scalably enforcing fairness among a large number of flows is also proposed and evaluated.

 The rest of the paper is organized as follows.
-Section 2 gives a description of RED and shows why it is ineffective at managing congestion.
-Section 3 describes BLUE and provides a detailed analysis and evaluation of its performance.
-Section 4 describes and evaluates Stochastic Fair BLUE (SFB), an algorithm based on BLUE which scalably enforces fairness amongst a large number of connections.
-Section 5 compares SFB to other approaches which have been proposed to enforce fairness amongst connections.
-Finally, Section 6 concludes with a discussion of future work.
+Section II gives a description of RED and shows why it is ineffective at managing congestion.
+Section III describes BLUE and provides a detailed analysis and evaluation of its performance based on simulation as well as controlled experiments.
+Section IV describes and evaluates Stochastic Fair BLUE (SFB), an algorithm based on BLUE which scalably enforces fairness amongst a large number of connections.
+Section V compares SFB to other approaches which have been proposed to enforce fairness amongst connections.
+Finally, Section VI concludes with a discussion of future work.